+Before developing and refining the individual loss terms, we set out to confirm the advantage of using intravascular polarimetry compared to the conventional IV-OCT for the visualization and segmentation of anatomical layers.
+Using the proposed architecture we trained the model with only the weighted cross-entropy loss function ($\mathcal{L}_{WCE}$) and compared its performance to an adapted model that was trained with only the single intensity channel as input.
+The Dice coefficient of the media class using intravascular polarimetry data was 70.7\%, while it was only 62.7/\% when using conventional IV-OCT.
+The subsequent optimization of the model’s performance improved the Dice coefficient of the media class using PS-OCT to 79.5\%.
+The significant gain in performance achieved by using the polarimetric channels even with only the $\mathcal{L}_{WCE}$ loss term confirms our previous qualitative observations of improved contrast for the media layer ~\cite{villiger2018coronary,villiger2018repeatability}.

-Moreover, Table~\ref{tab:boundary_result_cf} indicates that our model achieves comparable performance in the outer lumen detection task and demonstrates lower absolute distance error (ADE) for both outer intima and media boundaries compared to the two other reports accomplishing this task.
-Similar to other methods~\cite{zahnd2017contour,chen2018quantitative}, we excluded thickened vessel walls from evaluation of the outer boundaries in Table~\ref{tab:boundary_result_cf}.
-However, thickened vessel walls are very common, especially in the population of patients likely to undergo intravascular imaging.
-Importantly, our model is able to segment cross-sections including thickened vessel wall segments with a higher ADE (2.60, 16.9, and 20.85 $\mu m$ for outer the lumen, intima, and media, respectively) but it is still comparable to the previous methods that do not even attempt to handle thickened vessel wall segments.
+For comparison with previous segmentation efforts using conventional IV-OCT, we compiled the reported performance of previous studies that developed segmentation methods for the lumen in Table \ref{tab:lumen_cf_result} and for those that segmented the two additional anatomical layers in Table \ref{tab:boundary_result_cf}.
+There are many methods (\cite{ughi2012automatic,cao2017automatic,tung2011automatical,wang2011automatic,moraes2013automatic,bologna2019automatic,macedo2015bifurcation,tsantis2012automatic,yong2017linear,macedo2016robust,olender2018mechanical,chen2018quantitative,yang2020novel,akbar2019automated,abdolmanafi2019fully,gharaibeh2019coronary,olender2019simultaneous}) that extract the lumen with Dice 95-95\% and our method outperforms them all at 99\%.
+Moreover, Table~\ref{tab:boundary_result_cf} indicates that our model achieves lower absolute distance error (ADE) for both outer intima and media boundaries compared to the two other reports accomplishing and reporting on this task.
+Here, we excluded thickened vessel walls from evaluation of the outer boundaries in Table~\ref{tab:boundary_result_cf}, in line with the analysis in ~\cite{zahnd2017contour}, which only evaluated layer segmentation in ‘healthy regions’, and ~\cite{chen2018quantitative}, which inspected allograft vessels with minimal intimal thickening.
+However, thickened vessel walls are the result of coronary atherosclerosis and very common, especially in the population of patients likely to undergo intravascular imaging.
+Importantly, our model is able to segment cross-sections including thickened vessel wall segments, although imaging through this additional tissue degrades the achieved ADE (2.60, 16.9, and 20.85 $\mu m$ for outer the lumen, intima, and media, respectively).
+Still, these values are comparable to the previous methods that detect these layers only in segments with minimal disease.